Interesting facts about commuting

 In Amsterdam (6), the cycling capital of the world with 881,000 registered bicycles, bicycle traffic jams are not an unusual sight.

 Worst, unusual, and unusually long commutes

-If you commute every day, it’s easy to believe you have it worse than your colleagues who instead have to endure just a short walk to work – but, some people around the world most likely have it much worse (or at least much weirder) than you do.
+If you commute every day, it’s easy to believe you have it worse than your colleagues who instead have to endure just a short walk to work.

 Everyone’s heard of Extreme sports and Extreme couponing — but fewer people have probably heard of Extreme commuting.